Manicouagan Reservoir: Geography

 The reservoir is located in Manicouagan Regional County Municipality in the Côte-Nord region of Quebec, Canada, about 300 km north of the city of Baie-Comeau, although its northernmost part is located in Caniapiscau Regional County Municipality.
 Quebec Route 389 passes the eastern shore of the lake.

 The crater is a multiple-ring structure about 100 km across, with the reservoir at its 70 km diameter inner ring being its most prominent feature.
 It surrounds an inner island plateau called René-Levasseur Island and Mount Babel is the highest peak of the island, at 952 m above sea level and 590 m above the reservoir level.
 The Louis-Babel Ecological Reserve makes up the central part of the island.
+The large bay on the eastern shore of the island is named Memory Bay.

 Impact structure

 Manicouagan Reservoir lies within the remnant of an ancient, deeply eroded impact crater (Impact structure).
 The crater was formed following the impact of an asteroid with a diameter of 5 km, which excavated a crater originally about 100 km wide, although erosion and deposition of sediments have since reduced the visible diameter to about 72 km.
 It is the Earth's sixth-largest confirmed impact structure according to rim-to-rim diameter.
 Mount Babel is interpreted as the central peak of the crater, formed by post-impact uplift.

 1992 radiometric dating has estimated that impact melt within the impact structure has an age of 214 ± 1 million years.
 A later estimate found an age of 215.4 ± 0.16 Ma.
 As this is more than 12 million years before the end of the Triassic, the impact that produced the crater cannot have been the cause of the Triassic–Jurassic extinction event.